kylrth/slurm_gen/README.md

 python -m slurm_gen.move noisy_sine 700 train -p 0
 ```

 The `-p` argument identifies which parameter set to use.
-You can also use a dictionary string as the identifier.
+You can also use a dictionary of values as the identifier, by passing a string that will be evaluated as a dictionary.

 After the move, the output of `python -m slurm_gen.list` will be